Dee-Des/record_reviews/README.md

 </details>

-## Improvements and Future Developement
+## Improvements and Future Development

 <details>
 In my future enhancements I would add in the full scope as mentioned in the UX Design Process section of this README document.
 This would include the Should Have and Could Have User Stories mentioned in this README document.

 </details>